Research banner image

 • Is the role of the student clearly described in the application and will the student have adequate support (budgeted and/or non-budgeted), as well as a unique opportunity to experience state-of-the-art methods for sampling, measurement and analysis?

-A review panel will be convened to synthesize the results of the written peer reviews and help LSG determine which applications are fundable using the same review criteria as the peer reviews.
+A review panel may be convened to synthesize the results of the written peer reviews and help LSG determine which applications are ‘fundable’ using the same review criteria as the peer reviews.
 The panel will consist of Sea Grant staff, external researchers and other subject matter experts with expertise in disciplines broadly represented by the applications under consideration.
 The panel may include peer reviewers and will provide significant input external to LSG to benefit from a diversity of perspectives.
+The panel review component of the overall review process may be waived if funding is available for all applications deemed fundable in written peer review or if otherwise deemed unnecessary after written peer review in consultation with the National Sea Grant Office.

 LSG will submit a final list of projects that includes those recommended for funding to the NSGO based on the full review process, panel recommendations, available funding and current program priorities.
 The NSGO reviews and provides final approval on the projects to be funded.